Looking to build a funnel but not sure what landing page software to use?

 So, there you go.
 My recommendations for creating simple and complex funnels, using platforms that make the task a breeze.

-If you’re looking for more tips and advice to help you maximise your marketing capacity, especially if you want to optimise your Facebook ads for ultimate conversions, then be sure to subscribe to the Mr Gavin Bell YouTube channel.
+If you’re looking for more tips and advice to help you maximise your marketing capacity, especially if you want to optimise your Facebook ads for ultimate conversions.

-Check out our regular podcast, The Funnel Academy Show (formerly known as The Funnely Enough Show), and explore the other articles in our blog.
-We update everything every week, so subscribing is the best way to find out the latest news in the world of sales funnel marketing and Facebook ads.
+Check out our blog.
+We update it every week, so it is the best way to find out the latest news in the world of sales funnel marketing and Facebook ads.